eWaterCycle/ewatercycle/docs/hpc_to_cluster.rst

 - ``pip install ewatercycle``

-**4. Create Singularity Container**
+**4. Create Apptainer container**

 On Snellius, Docker requires root access and can therefore not be used.
-Singularity is similar to, and integrates well with Docker.
-It also requires root access, but it is pre-installed on the compute nodes on Snellius.
+Apptainer is similar to, and integrates well with Docker.
+It does not require root access, and is pre-installed on the compute nodes on Snellius.

-The first step to run the model on a compute node is thus to use singularity to create a Singularity image (``.sif`` file) based on the Docker image.
+The first step to run the model on a compute node is thus to use apptainer to create a Apptainer image (``.sif`` file) based on the Docker image.
 This is done with (note the ``srun`` command to access the compute node):

-- ``srun -N 1 -t 40 -p short singularity build --disable-cache ewatercycle-wflow-grpc4bmi.sif docker://ewatercycle/wflow-grpc4bmi:latest``
+- ``srun -N 1 -t 40 -p short apptainer build --disable-cache ewatercycle-wflow-grpc4bmi.sif docker://ewatercycle/wflow-grpc4bmi:latest``

 This is an example for the wflow_sbm model, change to the correct Docker container:

 -  ``docker://ewatercycle/{model}-grpc4bmi:{version}``

-**5. Adjust code to run Singularity container**
+**5. Adjust code to run Apptainer container**

-Code should be adjusted to run Singularity instead of Docker following:
+Code should be adjusted to run Apptainer instead of Docker following:
 ::

-    from grpc4bmi.bmi_client_singularity import BmiClientSingularity
+    from grpc4bmi.bmi_client_apptainer import BmiClientApptainer

-    model = BmiClientSingularity(image='ewatercycle-wflow-grpc4bmi.sif', input_dirs=[input_dir], work_dir=work_dir)
+    model = BmiClientApptainer(image='ewatercycle-wflow-grpc4bmi.sif', input_dirs=[input_dir], work_dir=work_dir)
     ...

 **6. Adjust code to use Scratch directory**